gslab-econ/template/README.md

 	- Fork this repository
 	- Create an empty repository in GitHub and clone it locally.
 Copy the contents of this template into the empty repository.
 Make sure to exclude the `.git` folder, but include the `.gitattributes` and `.gitignore` files.
 Re-run the entire directory using `Scons`.
 Commit and push to the new repository.
 - Setup a `user-config.yaml` in the root of the directory (note that this file should not be versioned):
-    - MacOS minimal working example
+    - MacOS or Linux minimal working example
     ```
     stata_flavor: statamp
     cache: /Users/leviboxell/Google Drive/cache/template